cspwcspw/Background_DS1820_Sensing/README.md

 `f(x) = a + bx` was needed.
 (I paid attention in school when we were doing graphs and straight line algebra!)
 So I back-calculated `a` and `b`.

-I don't have an accurate digital thermometer to allow more
+I don't have an accurate thermometer to allow better calibration.
-accurate calibration.
 The slope of the line is about 1.2, which means that for every 10 degrees increase that the reference sensor reports, the other sensor thinks the temperature has only risen by about 8.3 degrees.